 Serve with a light white wine such as Sauvignon Blanc for a perfect pairing.

-Pin this This appetizer brightens up any holiday gathering with its festive look and rich flavors.
+This appetizer brightens up any holiday gathering with its festive look and rich flavors.

 Recipe FAQs